 Concatenate music tracks onto as few tracks as possible.
 Bounce down L&R stereo separates to unified stereo tracks if your sequencer supports them.

 Remove all fades & crossfades unless there is a specific effect you need.
-We will recreate these in post.
+Your audio engineer will recreate these in post.

 Remove all audio plug-ins from all tracks (EQ, compression, etc).
-If there is a unique audio effect you need, print the effected track and give us the original too.
-Label as: Tom lav, Tom lav_psych echo
+If there is a unique audio effect you need, print the effected track and provide the original too.
+Label as: Tom lav, Tom lav_echo

 Label all audio tracks in a way that makes sense to a stranger. e.g. main boom, Tom lav, Mary lav, ambience 1, music 1, music 2, etc.